designedmind/2017/multiple-drafts-overview.md

 > phenomenology are...projected.
 > ([Dennett, 1991](#dennett91a), p.
 127)

-Exactly what the problem with a functional notion of the Theatre might actually be, beyond the obvious echoes of substance dualism, is less clear.
+But beyond the unsavoury echo of substance dualism, what the problem with a functional version of the Theatre might actually be is less clear.
 There is the familiar spectre of infinite regress.
 If explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then clearly we have a problem.
 But as long as any